Planá nad Lužnicí: Sights

 The Church of Saint Wenceslaus was originally a Gothic building, rebuilt in 1666.
 Another reconstruction took place in 1796, when the tower was built.
 There is a sundial on the wall of the church.

 Architecturally valuable is the rectory from 1784 with bossed corners and a covered mansard roof.

 Strkov Castle was built in 1903.
 Today it is privately owned.
-It has a castle park on the shore of Strkovský pond.
+It has a castle park on the shore of the fishpond Strkovský rybník.